Vancouver Public Library

 The downside for me that it didn’t have a prayer room.

-لجين علي عبدالله - 3 weeks ago
+لجين علي عبدالله - a month ago

 I went to explore and feast my eyes.
 Beautiful and unique architecture.
 Small rooftop garden and patio areas.
 Some art to observe in various areas on different levels.

-Martin Matahari - a week ago
+Jaclyn Bell - a month ago

 Directions